soheilpaper/dermatologist-ai/README.md

 ## Introduction

-In this mini project, you will design an algorithm that can visually diagnose [melanoma](http://www.skincancer.org/skin-cancer-information/melanoma), the deadliest form of skin cancer.
-In particular, your algorithm will distinguish this malignant skin tumor from two types of benign lesions ([nevi](http://missinglink.ucsf.edu/lm/dermatologyglossary/nevus.html) and [seborrheic keratoses](https://www.aad.org/public/diseases/bumps-and-growths/seborrheic-keratoses)).
+In this mini project, you will

 The data and objective are pulled from the [2017 ISIC Challenge on Skin Lesion Analysis Towards Melanoma Detection](https://challenge.kitware.com/#challenge/583f126bcad3a51cc66c8d9a).
 As part of the challenge, participants were tasked to design an algorithm to diagnose skin lesion images as one of three different skin diseases (melanoma, nevus, or seborrheic keratosis).

-In this project, you will create a model to generate your own predictions.
+In this project, I have designed an algorithm that can visually diagnose [melanoma](http://www.skincancer.org/skin-cancer-information/melanoma), the deadliest form of skin cancer.
+In particular, the algorithm distinguish this malignant skin tumor from two types of benign lesions ([nevi](http://missinglink.ucsf.edu/lm/dermatologyglossary/nevus.html) and [seborrheic keratoses](https://www.aad.org/public/diseases/bumps-and-growths/seborrheic-keratoses)).

 ![Skin Disease Classes][image1]

 ## My own algorithm

-Open [my Jupyter Notebook dermatologist-ai.ipynb](dermatologist-ai.ipynb) to see how I trained a Convolution Neural Network to classify the three skin diseases and reached a __Mean ROC AUC score of 0.929__ (see ROC curves for melanoma and seborrheic keratosis below).
+Open [my Jupyter Notebook dermatologist-ai.ipynb](dermatologist-ai.ipynb) to see how I trained a Convolution Neural Network to classify the three skin diseases and reached a __Mean ROC AUC score of 0.944__ (see ROC curves for melanoma and seborrheic keratosis below).
 It would have been a __TOP 1__ in the challenge (see scores in [Evaluation](#evaluation)).
 It's very satisfying for what I wanted to achieve, especially since the __winner's score is 0.911__.  😃

 ![Final ROC curve][image7]